DrDimon/Andersen/README.md

 ## Comments

 Use // to create comments.
 They may be a little bit funky regarding newlines.
 I'm working on that...

+## Ideas
+- Sample with/without replacement.
+- Finish import.
+- Variable calculated keys should be absolute.
+- Probability weights in expressions.
+- Random numberers in expressions